asreview/asreview-makita/joss/paper.md

-While Makita was originally developed for use with ASReview’s simulation CLI, Makita’s design allows it to be integrated with any other CLI tool via a customized template, broadening its applicability across different large scale research environments.
+While Makita was originally developed for use with ASReview’s simulation CLI, Makita’s design allows it to be integrated with any other CLI tool via a customized template, broadening its applicability across different large-scale research environments.
 Makita can be used locally, on a server, or can be used in combination with Docker and Kubernetes.

-Very large scale simulation studies have been successfully run using Makita, with over 27.000 simulations in a single study, using 26 different datasets and 13 different simulation models [@paper3].
-The study implemented Makita within a kubernetes cluster, generating custom templates on the fly for each of the cluster nodes' specific needs [@simulation_project].
+Very large-scale simulation studies have been successfully run using Makita, with over 27.000 simulations in a single study, using 26 different datasets and 13 different simulation models [@paper3].
+The study implemented Makita within a Kubernetes cluster, generating custom templates on the fly for each of the cluster nodes' specific needs [@simulation_project].

 ## Usage

 Upon creating a `data` folder with the desired datasets, the study structure is generated by running the Makita command for the `basic` template.
-In this case, a `n_runs` argument is added to the command, indicating 100 simulations with different seeds are needed for the study.
+In this case, a `n_runs` argument is added to the command, indicating that 100 simulations with different seeds are needed for the study.
 Executing the generated jobs file starts the simulation tests, producing output logs and metrics within the created folder structure.
 This allows for easy access to performance metrics and study results.
-Below are filetree results for running the basic template and executing the jobs file.
-Filetrees are generated with scientific ordering, following Scitree [@scitree].
+Below are file tree results for running the basic template and executing the jobs file.
+File trees are generated with scientific ordering, following Scitree [@scitree].

     > asreview makita template basic -n_runs 100